idvorkin/idvorkin.github.io/_drafts/2018-04-09-moments-at-work.md

 #### Insights: Deliberate stretching -- helping folks do it.

 * See [7 coaching questions](~/Coaching-questions)
-* Stretch for insights.
-* Run risk of failure to grow.
-* Pastor give intern chance to do Easter Sunday.
-* Make a development plan have concrete milestones, not just courses:
+* Help employees stretch to find insights.
+If you don't employees will fail to grow, and that sucks.
+* Don't just have a 'here is how to get better", ask for a "what".
+E.g.
-    * Learn project management to be able to do a product release
+    * Own a product release - get a project management mentor
-    * Speech at conference - to support story telling training.
+    * Speech at conference - take story telling training.
-* Usually supply side training E.g. Story telling as capability at 3 year mark vs seek it out so you can do  a big conference speech.
+* E.g. Pastor give intern chance to do Easter Sunday, huge growth by employee.

 #### Pride: Pay attention to recognition

-* Great recognition - I saw what you did and appreciated it.
+* At the core - I saw what you did and appreciated it!
+* Make recognition a part of your culture (employees copy managers)
+* Do it more then you think - managers think they get an 8/10 for recognition, but employees report 4/10.
+* This makes employees feel noticed and valued - it's catching people doing this right which will reinforce behavior.
+* Free to do, it's very powerful, and both the givers and receivers feel great.
-* Attention to recognition
+* Can't be a scalable program, needs to personal.
-* MAKe RECOGNITION PART OF YOUR CULTURE
-* Managers - (Praise your employeeds?
-80%) Employees (20%)
-* Do not make a program - systemic response but that breaks it.
-* Use personal, not programatic.
-* Managers behavior change.
-* (SWITCH think through these)
-* [TODO: Yup brands recognition]
-    * Making it easier - cards for giving recognition.
+* But can make it easier on yourself - Have a stack of coffee cards for giving recognition.
 Write out hand written note to give it publicly.
     *  Public is good.
      * Social.
+* Examples:
-    * Each leader gives out thier own type of report.
+    * Each leader gives out their own type of recognition.
-    * Huge piles of money (Zimbabwee) Get 3 Million Zimbabwee dollars.
+    * Huge piles of money (Zimbabwe) Get 3 Million Zimbabwe dollars.
-    * (Some programattic elements) - not a program, just making it easier to happen spontanious and personal.
-* Employeeds feel noticed.
-* Client write something nice -- print customer comments framed, add his, and bring to an employees.
+    * Client write something nice -- print customer comments, and your own comments get it framed and give it to the employee.
-* Free, powerful, givers and receivers feel great.